|Course||Title & Description||Instructor|

 Thermodynamics and its application to planetary atmospheres, hydrostatics, fundamental concepts and laws of dynamic meteorology.
 Identical to ATMO 541A.
 ATMO is home department.

-Evolution of Planetary Surfaces (3)
+Remote Sensing of Planetary Surfaces (3)

 Planetary Geology Field Studies